Unidata/netcdf/NUG/chunking.md

 [TOC]

-# The Chunk Cache {#chunk_cache}
+## The Chunk Cache {#chunk_cache}

 For good performance your chunk cache must be larger than one chunk of your data - preferably that it be large enough to hold multiple chunks of data.

 In addition, when a file is opened (or a variable created in an open file), the netCDF-4 library checks to make sure the default chunk cache size will work for that variable.
 The cache will be large enough to hold N chunks, up to a maximum size of M bytes.
-(Both N and M are settable at configure time with the –with-default-chunks-in-cache and the –with-max-default-cache-size options to the configure script.
-Currently they are set to 10 and 64 MB.)
+(Both N and M are settable at configure time with the `–with-default-chunks-in-cache` and the `–with-max-default-cache-size` options to the configure script.
+Currently they are set to **10** and **64** MB.)

-To change the default chunk cache size, use the set_chunk_cache function before opening the file with nc_set_chunk_cache().
-Fortran 77 programmers see NF_SET_CHUNK_CACHE()).
-Fortran 90 programmers use the optional cache_size, cache_nelems, and cache_preemption parameters to nf90_open/nf90_create to change the chunk size before opening the file.
+To change the default chunk cache size, use the `set_chunk_cache()` function before opening the file with nc_set_chunk_cache().
+Fortran 77 programmers see `NF_SET_CHUNK_CACHE()`).
+Fortran 90 programmers use the optional `cache_size`, `cache_nelems`, and `cache_preemption` parameters to `nf90_open()/nf90_create()` to change the chunk size before opening the file.

 To change the per-variable cache size, use the set_var_chunk_cache function at any time on an open file.
-C programmers see nc_set_var_chunk_cache(), Fortran 77 programmers see NF_SET_VAR_CHUNK_CACHE().
+C programmers see `nc_set_var_chunk_cache()`, Fortran 77 programmers see `NF_SET_VAR_CHUNK_CACHE()`.

-# The Default Chunking Scheme {#default_chunking_4_1}
+## The Default Chunking Scheme {#default_chunking_4_1}

 Unfortunately, there are no general-purpose chunking defaults that are optimal for all uses.
 Different patterns of access lead to different chunk shapes and sizes for optimum access.
 Optimizing for a single specific pattern of access can degrade performance for other access patterns.
 By creating or rewriting datasets using appropriate chunking, it is sometimes possible to support efficient access for multiple patterns of access.

 If you don't know or can't anticipate what access patterns will be most common, or you want to store a variable in a way that will support reasonable access along any of its dimensions, you can use the library's default chunking strategy.